relistan/envconfig.cr/README.md

 ### Printing Help Output

-You may call the generated class method `help()` method to generate Usage information, including the available settings and types, and their default values.
+You may call the generated class method `help()` to generate usage information, including the available settings and types, and their default values.
+If the `help` symbol is included in the mapping, its text will also be displayed.
 It looks like this:

 ```
 Usage: